RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 Expiration is supported with special multi-master semantics.

-If a key's expiration time is changed at the same time on different members of the CRDB, the longer extended time set via TTL on a key is preserved.
+If a key's expiration time is changed at the same time on different members of the Active-Active database, the longer extended time set via TTL on a key is preserved.
 As an example:

 If this command was performed on key1 on cluster #1